Your room has a wireless Internet connection. See below the log-in details:

 If you lose any of the tags, notify us immediately and note that you are responsible for the cost of a new one.
 DestinationBCN has the right to change the lock entirely if considered necessary.

 Upon check-out, just leave the keys inside the room and close the doors behind you (without locking).

 You may watch either local channels in spanish and catalan OR satellite channels in different languages.

 Simply press the POWER button on the TV remote control.
-If the image doesn’t appear, press the SOURCE button on the same remote control and select either SATELLITE (international channels in different languages) or DTV (local channels in Spanish and Catalan).
+If the image doesn’t appear, press the SOURCE button on the same remote control and select either SATELLITE (international channels in different languages) or ANTENNA (local channels in Spanish and Catalan).

 We have put together a list of favourite channels under Satellite TV mode:

 + Press the LIST button on the remote control

 + Press the OPTIONS button on the remote control

 + Select LIST from the drop down menu with the remote control arrows and then FAVOURITES